Neuschwanstein Castle: Interior

 Apart from the large ceremonial rooms, several smaller rooms were created for use by King Ludwig II.
 The royal lodging is on the third floor of the palace in the east wing of the Palas.
 It consists of eight rooms with living space and several smaller rooms.
-In spite of the gaudy décor, the living space with its moderate room size and its sofas and suites makes a relatively modern impression on today's visitors.
-King Ludwig II did not attach importance to representative requirements of former times, in which the life of a monarch was mostly public.
-The interior decoration with mural paintings, tapestry, furniture and other handicraft generally refers to the King's favourite themes: the grail legend, the works of Wolfram von Eschenbach, and their interpretation by Richard Wagner.
+In spite of the gaudy décor, the living space, with its moderate room size and its sofas and suites, makes a relatively modern impression on today's visitors.
+King Ludwig II did not attach importance to the representative requirements of former times, in which the life of a monarch was mostly public.
+The interior decoration with mural paintings, tapestry, furniture, and other handicraft generally refers to the King's favourite themes: the grail legend, the works of Wolfram von Eschenbach, and their interpretation by Richard Wagner.

 The eastward drawing room is adorned with themes from the Lohengrin legend.
-The furniture, including sofa, table, armchairs, and seats in a northward alcove, is comfortable and homelike.
+The furniture, including a sofa, a table, armchairs, and seats in a northward alcove, is comfortable and homelike.
 Next to the drawing room is a little artificial grotto that forms the passage to the study.
 The unusual room, originally equipped with an artificial waterfall and a rainbow machine, is connected to a little conservatory.
 Depicting the Hörselberg grotto, it relates to Wagner's Tannhäuser, as does the décor of the adjacent study.
-In the park of Linderhof Palace the King had installed a similar grotto of greater dimensions.
+In the park of Linderhof Palace, the King had installed a similar grotto of greater dimensions.
 Opposite the study follows the dining room, adorned with themes of courtly love.
 Since the kitchen in Neuschwanstein is situated three stories below the dining room, it was impossible to install a wishing table (dining table disappearing by means of a mechanism) as at Linderhof Palace and Herrenchiemsee.
 Instead, the dining room was connected with the kitchen by means of a service lift.

-The bedroom adjacent to the dining room and the subsequent house chapel are the only rooms of the palace that remain in neo-Gothic style.
+The bedroom adjacent to the dining room and the subsequent house chapel are the only rooms of the palace that remain in the Neo-Gothic style.
 The King's bedroom is dominated by a huge bed adorned with carvings.
 Fourteen carvers worked more than four years on the bed canopy with its numerous pinnacles and on the oaken panellings.
 It was in this room that Ludwig was arrested on the night between 11 and 12 June 1886.
 The adjacent little house chapel is consecrated to Saint Louis, after whom the owner was named.

 The servant rooms are in the basement of the Palas, and are quite scantily equipped with massive oak furniture.
 Besides one table and one cabinet, there are two beds of 1.80 m length each.
 Translucent glass windows separated the rooms from the corridor that connects the exterior stairs with the main stairs, so that the King could enter and leave unseen.
 The servants were not allowed to use the main stairs but were restricted to the much narrower and steeper servants' stairs.